theprimarybrain/theprimarybrain.github.io/_posts/2020-03-04-Toddler-School-Curriculum-Butterly-Themed-Lessons.md

 My son LOVES anything with craft sticks right now.
 Not sure why, but using liquid glue and pasting the stick onto something is *all the rage* right now.
 So, we put on a butterfly puppet show!
 To make our puppets, we decorated our butterfly cutouts and then pasted onto a craft stick.

-To set up the activity, grab one of the many cardboard boxes you have around the house. *If you have Amazon Prime, then you know what I mean!* Carve a hole out of a the cardboard box.
+To set up the activity, grab one of the many cardboard boxes you have around the house. *If you have Amazon Prime, then you know what I mean!* Carve a hole out of the cardboard box.
 One person hides behind the box and holds the puppet up into the opening.
 Have fun taking turns putting on the play!

 ## Math and Science Activities